causify-ai/tutorials/class_project_instructions/Projects/Airflow_Project_Description.md

-**Tech Description: Airflow**
+**Description**

-Apache Airflow is an open-source platform designed to programmatically author, schedule, and monitor workflows.
-It allows users to define complex data pipelines as Directed Acyclic Graphs (DAGs) and provides a rich user interface for tracking the progress of these workflows.
-Key features include:
+Apache Airflow is an open-source platform to programmatically author, schedule, and monitor workflows.
+It allows users to define complex data pipelines as code, enabling better collaboration and reproducibility.
+Its features include:

-- Dynamic pipeline generation using Python code.
-- Built-in scheduling and execution of workflows.
+- **Dynamic Pipeline Generation**: Create pipelines with Python code, allowing for complex workflows.
-- Extensible architecture with a variety of plugins and operators.
+- **Extensible**: Easily integrate with various data sources and destinations using a wide range of operators.
-- Rich user interface for monitoring and visualizing pipeline execution.
+- **Rich User Interface**: Monitor and manage workflows through an intuitive web interface.
+- **Robust Scheduling**: Schedule tasks to run at specific intervals or trigger them based on external events.

 ---

-### Project 1: Movie Recommendation System (Difficulty: 1 - Easy)
+### Project 1: Data Ingestion and Transformation Pipeline

-**Project Objective**: Build a simple movie recommendation system that predicts user preferences based on their viewing history and ratings, optimizing for user satisfaction and engagement.
+**Difficulty**: 1 (Easy)
+**Project Objective**: Build a simple data ingestion pipeline that extracts data from a public API, transforms it, and loads it into a database for further analysis.
+The goal is to automate the ETL process and ensure data is consistently available for reporting.

-**Dataset Suggestions**: Use public movie rating datasets available on Kaggle or HuggingFace, focusing on user ratings and movie metadata.
+**Dataset Suggestions**: Use a public API for a dataset like weather data or COVID-19 statistics, which can be found on platforms like Kaggle or government health portals.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the movie ratings dataset and metadata from Kaggle.
-2. **Feature Engineering**: Create features such as average ratings, genre encoding, and user demographics.
-3. **Model Training**: Implement a collaborative filtering algorithm to predict user ratings for unseen movies.
-4. **Use of Airflow**: Schedule daily data updates and model retraining workflows; monitor pipeline execution.
-5. **Evaluation Metrics**: Use RMSE (Root Mean Squared Error) to evaluate prediction accuracy.
+**Tasks**:
+- **Set Up Airflow Environment**: Install Airflow and configure it to run locally or on a cloud service.
+- **Define the ETL Workflow**: Create a Directed Acyclic Graph (DAG) in Airflow that specifies the sequence of tasks.
+- **Extract Data**: Use an Airflow operator to call the public API and retrieve data.
+- **Transform Data**: Clean and preprocess the data using Python functions, handling missing values and formatting.
+- **Load Data**: Save the transformed data into a database like SQLite or PostgreSQL.
+- **Schedule the Pipeline**: Set the pipeline to run daily to keep the database updated.

+**Bonus Ideas (Optional)**:
+- Implement data validation checks after loading to ensure data quality.
-6. **Visualization**: Create a simple dashboard to display recommended movies for each user.
+- Create a simple dashboard using a visualization library to display the ingested data.

-**Bonus Ideas**: Integrate sentiment analysis on movie reviews to enhance recommendations.

 ---

-### Project 2: Time Series Forecasting for Stock Prices (Difficulty: 2 - Medium)

-**Project Objective**: Develop a time series forecasting model to predict future stock prices based on historical data, optimizing for prediction accuracy.

-**Dataset Suggestions**: Utilize open financial datasets available on Kaggle or public APIs that provide historical stock prices.

-**Step-by-Step Plan**:
-1. **Data Collection**: Use an API to collect historical stock price data for a selected company or index.
-2. **Feature Engineering**: Create lag features, moving averages, and volatility indicators.
-3. **Model Training**: Apply ARIMA or LSTM models for time series forecasting.
-4. **Use of Airflow**: Set up a DAG to automate data ingestion, model training, and prediction updates.
-5. **Evaluation Metrics**: Assess model performance using MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
-6. **Visualization**: Generate time series plots to compare predicted vs. actual stock prices.

-**Bonus Ideas**: Compare different forecasting models and visualize their performance.
+### Project 2: Real-time Data Processing and Reporting
+**Difficulty**: 2 (Medium)
+**Project Objective**: Develop a real-time data processing pipeline that collects user activity logs from a web application, processes the data, and generates daily reports.
+The goal is to automate the reporting process and provide insights into user behavior.

+**Dataset Suggestions**: Use a simulated dataset from a web application or scrape user activity logs from an open-source project available on GitHub.

+**Tasks**:
+- **Set Up Airflow with Streaming Capability**: Configure Airflow to handle streaming data, possibly integrating with tools like Kafka or RabbitMQ.
+- **Define the DAG for Data Pipeline**: Create a DAG to manage the flow of data from ingestion to reporting.
+- **Collect Data**: Use an Airflow operator to retrieve user activity logs in real-time.
+- **Process Data**: Implement transformations to aggregate and summarize user activities (e.g., daily active users).
+- **Generate Reports**: Create a task to generate and save reports in a desired format (e.g., CSV, PDF).
+- **Schedule and Monitor**: Set the pipeline to run every hour and monitor its execution through the Airflow UI.

+**Bonus Ideas (Optional)**:
+- Integrate email notifications to alert stakeholders when reports are generated.
+- Create visualizations of user activity trends over time.

 ---

-### Project 3: Customer Segmentation with Clustering (Difficulty: 3 - Hard)

-**Project Objective**: Implement a customer segmentation analysis to identify distinct customer groups based on purchasing behavior, optimizing for marketing strategies.
+### Project 3: Machine Learning Model Training and Deployment Pipeline
+**Difficulty**: 3 (Hard)
+**Project Objective**: Construct a comprehensive pipeline to automate the training, validation, and deployment of a machine learning model.
+The goal is to streamline the model development process and ensure that the model is retrained regularly with new data.

-**Dataset Suggestions**: Use customer transaction data from open datasets on Kaggle or government portals that provide retail sales data.
+**Dataset Suggestions**: Use a publicly available dataset from Kaggle related to housing prices or customer churn that requires predictive modeling.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather customer transaction data, including purchase history and demographics.
-2. **Feature Engineering**: Create features such as total spend, frequency of purchases, and recency of transactions.
-3. **Model Training**: Utilize K-Means clustering to segment customers into distinct groups.
+**Tasks**:
+- **Set Up Airflow for ML Pipeline**: Install necessary libraries and configure Airflow to handle ML tasks.
-4. **Use of Airflow**: Automate the data preprocessing, model training, and segmentation reporting processes through Airflow DAGs.
+- **Define the ML Workflow**: Create a DAG that includes tasks for data extraction, preprocessing, model training, and deployment.
-5. **Evaluation Metrics**: Utilize silhouette score and inertia to evaluate clustering performance.
-6. **Visualization**: Create visualizations (e.g., scatter plots) to represent different customer segments and their characteristics.

-**Bonus Ideas**: Implement a marketing campaign based on identified customer segments and evaluate its effectiveness.
+- **Extract and Prepare Data**: Use Airflow to retrieve and preprocess the dataset, including feature selection and normalization.
+- **Train the Model**: Implement a task to train a machine learning model using libraries like Scikit-learn or TensorFlow.
+- **Validate Model Performance**: Add a task to evaluate the model's performance on a validation set and log metrics.
+- **Deploy the Model**: Create a task to deploy the trained model to a serving environment (e.g., using Flask or FastAPI).
+- **Schedule Retraining**: Set up a schedule for the pipeline to retrain the model monthly with new data.

+**Bonus Ideas (Optional)**:
+- Implement version control for models and datasets using DVC (Data Version Control).
+- Create a monitoring system to track model performance over time and trigger retraining if performance drops.

+---

+These projects leverage Apache Airflow's capabilities while providing practical experience in data engineering and machine learning, preparing students for real-world applications in data science.